caitlineelliott/Alto-Coding-Exercise/README.md

 # Alto Rider App Mockup
 This is a mockup of four different views in Alto's Rider App.
-The mockup was created for a mobile app view pased on the dimensions of an iPhone 13.
+The mockup was created for a mobile app view based on the dimensions of an iPhone 13.

 ## How to Deoploy
 - Download the 'Alto-Coding-Exercise' directory on your local machine